2021 Forest River Flagstaff Super Lite

-Find the perfect RV rental in Caprock Canyons State Park & Trailway, TX.
-Simple, easy, and fully insured.
+Discover the best RV rental in Caprock Canyons State Park & Trailway, TX!
+Looking for another RV type?
+We have it all!

 Tell us where you want to pick up or have your RV delivered

 Sort by vehicle type, date, price, and amenities

 Learn more about your favorite RV and the best local destinations

 Send a request directly to the owner and start preparing for your adventure

 In the northern section of Texas, almost equidistant from Amarillo and Lubbock, is the Caprock Canyons State Park & Trailway.
 When you book an RV in Briscoe County, you’ll be able to explore this state park with ease.
 Just be sure to spend a few days or more motorhome camping here to see all there is to see.
 The park was originally opened in 1982 after the State of Texas purchased the land from Theo Geisler in 1975.

 But the history of the land that the park is on goes back way further than 1975.
 The earliest known people to live and explore the area surrounding the park were Native Americans, specifically the Folsom culture, which can be traced back to more than 10,000 years ago.
 After them, there are records of Paleolithic hunters frequenting the area, with arrowheads and other tools still being found in and around Caprock Canyons State Park & Trailway.
 This land has been home to many different peoples, and RV camping at Caprock Canyons State Park & Trailway is a fantastic way to get a sense of how they lived on the land.